AlfieLeFluffy/FIT_Study_Materials/Study Materials/Operation Systems/File Systems.md

 ### Solid State Drive (SSD)
 Solid state drives use a different technology from HDDs.
 They use arrays of non-volatile [[Flip-Flop]]s arranged into grids layered over each other.
 These blocks and layers are organized into what are called **pages**, where each page can have the size from 4096B to 4KB and these pages are commonly arranged into **blocks** that have typical size of 128 pages (so in total 512KB of storage).
 When working with SSDs we have to remember that:
 - Empty pages can be written into by themselves.
-- For rewriting a pages we need to load the entire block into [[Cache (RVP)]], make the necessary changes and then delete the original block from the SSD and write down a new one.
+- For rewriting a pages we need to load the entire block into [[Cache]], make the necessary changes and then delete the original block from the SSD and write down a new one.
 - This can be solved by a SSD controller that can move around and free pages and blocks without the need to load them.
 - SSD can also have pages above the described capacity for writing down and then moving around blocks.
 ## UNIX File System